 After the discovery of the dead bodies, Dr. Bryant King revealed to CNN that the discussion of euthanasia at Memorial was more than talk.
 As per reports, certain colleagues of King at Memorial at the time didn’t consider King’s actions ideal.
 As per the source material of the show, some of his colleagues spoke of King in terms of treachery.
 Currently, Bryant is far away from Memorial (presently known as Ochsner Baptist Medical Center) and New Orleans.

 King is currently practicing internal medicine and nephrology independently in the city of Indianapolis, Indiana.
-He specializes in Chronic Kidney Disease (CKD), Heart diseases, Hypertension, and Diabetes.
+He specializes in Chronic Kidney Disease (CKD), Heart disease, Hypertension, and Diabetes.
 In April 2020, King talked to the press about his experience as a Coronavirus disease patient.
 As per sources, King and his partner, Xochitl Smith, who also works in the medical field, reside in Indianapolis as well.
 He lovingly refers to the love of his life and best friend as “Luv Bug,” and the two seem blissfully happy in each other’s company.
 Well, we wish the lovely couple a thriving future ahead.